Want to try your hands at starting seeds inside?

-Plant the cloves 2 inches (5cm) deep and 2-4 inches (5-10cm) apart—in their upright position.
+Plant the cloves two inches (5cm) deep and two to four inches (5-10cm) apart—in their upright position.
 Make sure the pointy tip faces up, and the basal end faces down.

 Cover with soil and pat gently; then water lightly to prevent the cloves from rotting.

 Ensure the soil stays evenly moist through the growing season—and not overly wet.